aseemba/bench-technology-handbook/culture-and-principles.md

 ## _What we do_ in Engineering

-In Enigneering, we love the Bench Principles, but we felt there was something missing.
+In Engineering, we love the Bench Principles, but we felt there was something missing.
 Specifically, we wanted to define _what we do_ in addition to _how we do it_.
 To achieve this, we decided to write our own, organization-specific principles.

 ### How we created the Engineering Principles